andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 * [PostgreSQL: How to update large tables](https://blog.codacy.com/how-to-update-large-tables-in-postgresql/)

 ### Example: Slow DDL changes with a volatile default

+This is a way to simulate transactions contending for the same lock.

 ```sql
 create database if not exists pup_tracker_production;